Carlos Quesada

 Carlos Manuel Quesada Boj (born 3 May 1985) is a Spanish footballer who plays as a central defender.

 Club career

 Born in Crevillent, Province of Alicante, Quesada graduated from Elche CF's youth system, making his senior debut with their reserves in the 2004–05 season, in the Tercera División.
-On 12 February 2006 he played his first game as a professional, starting for the first team in a 0–1 Segunda División home loss against Levante UD.
+He played his first game as a professional on 12 February 2006, starting for the first team in a 0–1 Segunda División home loss against Levante UD.

 Quesada spent the next ten years in the Segunda División B, representing Real Jaén, Orihuela CF, CD Guadalajara, CD Atlético Baleares, UCAM Murcia CF, CF Reus Deportiu and Burgos CF.

+Personal life

+Quesada's father, Manuel (born 1959), acted as captain to Elche in the 1980s.